kassymart/ME405/README.md

 **Data Task**

-The data task will print out current heading, distance, and velociy of the motors.
+The data task is responsible for collecting and displaying critical information about the robot's performance in real-time.
+This includes the current heading, distance traveled, and the velocity of the motors.

 ![image](https://github.com/user-attachments/assets/c161276c-2ea2-44ad-8dfa-c0368376cdfe)